-- a) Accumulation or combination of abnormal environmental conditions (Supply voltage, clock input frequency, temperature, UV light) known to indicate a potential security violation, - b) Accumulation or combination of physical tampering (Micro-probing, critical FIB modification) known to indicate a potential security violation, - c) Accumulation or combination of Firewall violations (user trying to illegally access controlled memories or objects, user trying to execute illegal opcodes) known to indicate a potential security violation. - d) Accumulation of watchdog violations known to indicate a potential security violation. - e) No other rules.
+- a) Accumulation or combination of abnormal environmental conditions (Supply voltage, clock input frequency, temperature, UV light) known to indicate a potential security violation. - b) Accumulation or combination of physical tampering (Micro-probing, critical FIB modification) known to indicate a potential security violation. - c) Accumulation or combination of Firewall violations (user trying to illegally access controlled memories or objects, user trying to execute illegal opcodes) known to indicate a potential security violation. - d) Accumulation of watchdog violations known to indicate a potential security violation. - e) No other rules.

-5.2.11 Unobservability (FPR UNO.1)
+5.2.11 Unobservability (FPR_UNO.1)

-The TOE security functions shall ensure that any users are unable to observe the operation of TOE internal activity on TOE objects by authorized users or subjects.
+The TOE security functions shall ensure that any users are unable to observe the operations that are critical (i.e. cryptographic, read, write and erase), on assets protected in terms of confidentiality by authorized users or subjects.